aturner-epcc/uknss-benchmark-ior_mdtest/README.mdtest.N10.md

     a) a single MPI process on a CPU compute node
     b) the optimal number of MPI processes on a single CPU compute node
     c) a single MPI process on a GPU compute node
-    d) the optimal number of MPI processes on a single GPU compute node
+    d) the sufficient number of MPI processes on a single GPU compute node
     e) the minimal number of compute nodes that achieves the peak results for the proposed system
     f) the maximum possible MPI-level concurrency on the proposed system.
 This could mean:
         * using one MPI process per CPU core across the entire system